cbrookins/cbrookins.github.io/_posts/2020-06-02-freenas-jail-for-cloudprinting.markdown

 Add your printer under the **Administration** tab

-Now run the following command to get your Google link to register your printer with your Google account
+Now run the following command
 ``service cloudprint start``

-Once you have registered the printer with your Google account, reboot and verify that **cloudprint** is running
+Use a browser to go to the provided link and registered the printer with your Google account.

-You should now be able to send jobs to the Google cloud printer and they end up in your printer tray.
+Reboot and verify that **cloudprint** is running.

 #### Sources
 [FreeBSD Official](https://www.freebsd.org/doc/en/articles/cups/)